 1. Enroll in the Beginner’s Modern Calligraphy Online Course

 Listen, the last thing I want to do is make you think that if you don’t buy the Beginner’s Modern Calligraphy Online Course ($25), you won’t learn calligraphy.
 If you put in the time to research, you can find all sorts of tidbits of information for learning calligraphy online for free!
 However, the course saves you time in that it guides you through learning in a clear, organized way.
 It will also help you to steer clear of frustrations that calligraphy beginners generally experience!

-1. Compile a 3-Ring Binder for your “Learn Calligraphy” Materials
+2. Compile a Three Ring Binder for Your Practice Materials

-5. Take a Week-Long Break to Test Out Your Skills
+5. Take a Week-Long Break to Test Out (and Enjoy!)
+Your Skills

 - Calligraphy Ampersand Art Tutorial

 - Abstract Watercolor Bubbles Creative Envelope (from the Three Creative Envelope Design Mini-Tutorials post)

 - Calligraphy Quote Art